datalordstephen/datalordstephen/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [obaadegbokun1@gmail.com](mailto:obaadegbokun1@gmail.com)
-* 🧠  I'm learning about machine learning programming and FastAPI
+* 🧠  I'm learning Tensorflow
-* 🤝  I'm open to collaborating on startup Ideas or automation projects
+* 🤝  I'm open to collaborating on startup Ideas or freelance gigs
-* ⚡  I see shege on a daily

 ### Skills